There was an error with your log in

 Also, there are no ski patrol or rescue services available on Mt.
 Fuji for backcountry skiers, and you may encounter unpredictable weather, limited access due to road closures, and high avalanche danger.

-• Hokkaido is a highly popular backcountry destination for backcountry skiers of all levels, including locals.
-This is due to the island’s abundant powder, accessible terrain, and relaxed backcountry access & regulation system.
+• Hokkaido is a highly popular backcountry destination for skiers of all levels, including locals.
+This is due to the island’s abundant powder, known as some of the best on Earth, accessible terrain, and relaxed backcountry access & regulation system.

 Get in touch